Razzit/Slapstats-For-Streamers/README.md

 # SlapStats For Streamers
-A Python script that grabs stats from your latest Slapshot custom match and outputs the values to a text file.
+A Python script that grabs stats from your latest Slapshot custom match and outputs the values to text files.

 Instructions:
 1.)
 Place the exe or script into your Slapshot matches folder "..\steamapps\common\SlapshotRebound\Slapshot_Data\Matches".